 Step 4: Find Your Home

 Once you’ve sorted out your priorities, determined the right setting and decided what you can afford, you’re ready to start looking for your new home.
-You can find a variety of custom real estate properties in your desired area with the help of a real estate agent who understands your homesteading requirements.
+We can find a variety of custom real estate properties in your desired area.

 Step 5: Make the Move